 Michael B. Haines.
-Mr. Haines's employment agreement, which became effective as of November 25, 2012 and is scheduled to expire on December 1, 2015, provides that he will serve as our Chief Financial Officer, Treasurer and Secretary for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
+Mr. Haines's employment agreement, which became effective as of November 25, 2012 and had an initial term scheduled to expire on December 1, 2015, provided that he would serve as our Chief Financial Officer, Treasurer and Secretary for an initial term of three years, with automatic renewal for additional one-year terms unless we give prior written notice of non-renewal at least six months prior to the end of the then current term.
 Pursuant to the employment agreement, Mr. Haines is entitled to a base salary of \$250,000, subject to annual review and upward adjustment, and an annual bonus between 0% and 100% of his then annual base salary, as determined in the sole discretion of our board of directors and based on Mr. Haines' performance and the performance of the Company.
 Mr. Haines' employment agreement provided for the grant of 30,000 Restricted Shares and 25,000 Options, each vesting in equal installments on the first three anniversaries of the grant date thereof.
 Mr. Haines is also entitled to participate in all of our employee benefit plans and programs on substantially the same terms and conditions as other senior executives.
 Mr. Haines is entitled to (i) reimbursement for reasonable business expenses; and (ii) an automobile allowance of \$750 per month.

 Mr. Haines' employment agreement provides that if Mr. Haines' employment is terminated by reason of his death or Disability, he will be entitled to receive a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) his annual salary and (y) an amount equal to the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to one times 50% of Mr. Haines' then annual salary), and (iii) automobile allowance for one year.
 In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.
-Additionally, if Mr. Haines' employment is terminated (A) by us without Cause after the first year of the term of the employment agreement, (B) by Mr. Haines for Good Reason after the first year of the term of the employment agreement, (C) upon non-renewal of the employment term by us, or (D) by Mr. Haines for any or no reason within the 12-month period following a Change in Control, a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination (if no annual bonus was awarded for the year (or two years) preceding the year of termination, a minimum bonus equal to two times 50% of Mr. Haines' then annual salary), and (iii) automobile allowance for one year.
-If Mr. Haines' employment is terminated (i) by us without Cause during the first year of the term of the employment agreement or (ii) by Mr. Haines for Good Reason during the first year of the term of the employment agreement, Mr. Haines will be entitled to receive a severance payment equal to (1) if there has been no Change in Control, (x) one times annual salary and (y) \$125,000, or (2) after a Change in Control, (x) two times annual salary and (y) \$250,000.
-In addition to the foregoing, all outstanding unvested equity-based incentives and awards will vest and become free from restrictions and be exercisable in accordance with their terms.
+Additionally, if Mr. Haines' employment is terminated (A) by us without Cause after the first year of the term of the employment agreement, (B) by Mr. Haines for Good Reason after the first year of the term of the employment agreement, (C) upon non-renewal of the employment term by us, or (D) by Mr. Haines for any or no reason within the 12-month period following a Change in Control, a lump sum payment equal to (i) annual salary, annual bonus and other benefits earned and accrued prior to the date of termination, (ii) (x) two times annual salary and (y) two times the average of the annual bonuses awarded for the last two years immediately preceding the year of termination, (ii) (x) two times annual salary and (y) two times the average of termination, a minimum bonus equal to two times 50% of Mr. Haines' then annual salary), and (iii) automobile allowance for one year.
+If Mr. Haines' employment is terminated (i) by us without Cause during the first year of the term of the employment agreement or (ii) by Mr. Haines for Good Reason during the first year of the term of the employment agreement or (iii) by Mr. Haines for Good Reason during the first year of the term of the employ